pbouzakis/spak/doc/app-providers.md

 The default implementation from YepApp will simply return the key back.

 ### Uncaught errors
-The uncaught error handling is not somethign modules will call directly, however the system via the `AppDelegate`, will ensure there is some module in charge of listening for uncaught errors.
+The uncaught error handling is not something modules will call directly, however, the system, via the `AppDelegate`, will ensure there is some module in charge of listening for uncaught errors.
 In addition, the `AppDelegate` will be responsible for handling these errors.
 [Check the `AppDelegate` docs for more on error handling.](./app-delegate.md).